 Wuhan.
 The capital city of the central Hubei province in China, where COVID-19 was first reported.
 On Dec.
 31, 2019, China alerted the World Health Organization (WHO) to a number of unusual cases of pneumonia in Wuhan.
 Several were traced to workers at the Huanan Seafood Wholesale Market.

 Vaccine.
 Vaccines are treatments that help the body develop immunity against infectious agents, like viruses and bacteria.
 After receiving a vaccine for a specific infectious agent, the body produces antibodies.
 Then, if the body encounters the infectious agent in the future, the antibodies help fight it.
-The first coronavirus vaccine trial began in Seattle on March 16.
-But even if the trial is successful, a vaccine won’t be available for widespread use for 12 to 18 months, says Dr. Anthony Fauci of the US National Institutes of Health.
+There are multiple vaccines that are widely available to prevent the spread of COVID-19.
+Getting vaccinated will protect both you and the people around you and is essential for quelling the virus.